lquerel/otel-arrow/rust/beaubourg/docs/dataflow-design.md

 **It is important to note that the following scenarios or functionalities can be achieved by simply composing standard components provided by the dataflow runtime.
 These are not features that depend on specific exporter implementations or their individual capabilities.**

-## Admission Control

-Key metrics:
-- Memory usage (via custom allocator, e.g. jemalloc or mimalloc)
-- Message queue depths
-- Processing latency on each node
-- Throughput at each node (message in/out)
-- Message size/Memory footprint

-Idea of having a backpressure signal

 ## Acknowledgment on Ingress